 Setting up and maintaining a budget for your small business takes time.
 In fact, you need to understand what you’ll be using the budget for and why.
 But most important is to understand how budgeting will help grow your business, if not help running smoothly.

 With a budget you are able to understand how much you spend, and how much money you’ve received over a given period of time (mostly a year).
 This will help you discover where your money goes and any shortfalls will be nipped in the bud before they occur.

 Not only is having a budget important but also crucial in managing your finances.
 So before you take the initiative, understand how your business operates.
-Is it an established business or an early stage startup?
+Is it an established business or an early-stage startup?
 What are your expectations financially?

 Once you answer these questions you are able to understand which format of budgeting to use for your business.
 You can incorporate a financial format of cash flow statement or income statement.
 The former is best prescribed for new businesses.
-While established business can incorporate both formats when creating a budget.
+While an established business can incorporate both formats when creating a budget.

 Understand where your budget information will come from prior to creating a budget for greater accountability.
 Then learn how to use and maintain a budget for small businesses and incorporate budgeting ideas for smoother running of your small business.